databricks/spark-training/strata_2013/index.md

 </div>
 </div>

-- Exercise: At the `do while` loop completes, write code to print the titles of 10 articles assigned to each cluster.
+- Exercise: After the `do while` loop completes, write code to print the titles of 10 articles assigned to each cluster.

 <div class="codetabs">
   <div data-lang="scala" markdown="1">